-Anyone who’s felt the frustration of cloudy glasses by caused face masks can now breath a (fog less) sigh of relief.
-That’s because Dutch eyewear brand Ace & Tate has just released its first line of contact lens designed for irritation-free wear.
-The lenses come in the world’s slimmest lens sleeve for maximum sustainability, and are engird with Ace & Tate’s patented Smart Touch technology, to deter the transfer of bacteria or debris.
+Anyone who's felt the frustration of cloudy glasses by caused face masks can now breath a (fog less) sigh of relief.
+That's because Dutch eyewear brand Ace & Tate has just released its first line of contact lens designed for irritation-free wear.
+The lenses come in the world’s slimmest lens sleeve for maximum sustainability (opens in new tab) and are engineered with Ace & Tate's patented Smart Touch technology to deter the transfer of bacteria or debris.

-The lens’ Smart Fit technology to naturally orient the lens and biomimetic material to lock in moisture, making them easy to wear on even the most sensitive of eyes.
+Even better, the lens' Smart Fit technology naturally orients the lens and its biomimetic material locks in moisture, making them easy to wear on even the most sensitive of eyes.

 Loro Piana's eye mask